 Don’t worry about the login.
 You won’t need to do anything with that.
 Your virtual machine is now up and running.
-Above the login, you’ll see a message telling you where to go to access your iHub F-Type.
+Above the login, you’ll see a message telling you where to go to access your BIRT iHub, Free Edition.
 Enter that URL into your browser’s address bar on your host machine and hit enter.

 Find the email that you received when downloading and enter the activation code from it.
-If you have a valid activation code, you should quickly be told that your code was accepted and the iHub F-Type should start initializing services.
+If you have a valid activation code, you should quickly be told that your code was accepted and the BIRT iHub, Free Edition should start initializing services.
 When that has completed, you get to the login screen.

 As seen in the image, the user name is “administrator” and the password is blank for your first log in.
 You’ll be able to change this once logged in.
 Hit “Log In” and you’re done.
 You’ll now be dropped into a tutorial to help you get started loading your BIRT content and required resources.
 If you’re already familiar with how to do this, you can bypass the tutorial by hitting the “Exit Tutorial” button at the top right.

-For more blogs in the “Introducing BIRT iHub F-Type” series, see the list below:
+For more blogs in the “Introducing BIRT iHub, Free Edition” series, see the list below:

 - Installing BIRT iHub, Free Edition: Windows | Linux